dandv/smartlook.github.io/_docs/sdk/xamarin.md

 You need to provide your **SDK Key** which can be found in [Smartlook Dashboard](https://www.smartlook.com/app/dashboard/settings/projects){:target="_blank"}.
 {: .alert .alert-warning }

 To access Smartlook API, use static methods exposed by `Smartlook.Analytics` class.
-These methods are the same for multi-platform and Android or iOS specific code.
-Direct usage of native binding methods that might be also exposed in `Smartlook` namespace is not recommended and supported.
+The methods are the same for multi-platform, Android or iOS projects.

-The most straigthforward way to run Smartlook is by calling the following method at the very begin of the app life-cycle (e.g., iOS: `AppDelegates`’s `FinishedLaunching`, Android: `MainActivity`’s `OnCreate`):
+The most straightforward way to run Smartlook is by calling the following method at the very begin of the app life-cycle (e.g., iOS: `AppDelegates`’s `FinishedLaunching`, Android: `MainActivity`’s `OnCreate`):

 ```cs
 Smartlook.Analytics.SetupAndStart("your-app-sdk-key");
 ```

 That is all.
-This initializes Smartlook and starts recording events and screen recording.
+This initialises Smartlook and starts recording events and screen recording.

-Even if you do not want starting the recording right away, setup the Smartlook as soon as possible by calling:
+Even if you do not want starting the recording right away, setup the Smartlook as soon as possible in your app life-cycle by calling:

 ```cs
 Smartlook.Analytics.Setup("your-app-sdk-key");
 ```

-You can start and stop the recording and checking its status any time by
+You can then start and stop the recording and checking its recording status any time by

 ```cs
 Smartlook.Analytics.StartRecording();